ee18b101/Text-Based-Search-Engine/Project/README.md

 This will generate *queries.txt files in the OUTPUT FOLDER after each stage of preprocessing of the query and *docs.txt files in the OUTPUT FOLDER after each stage of preprocessing of the documents.

+## Changing Dataset from Cranfield to other datasets
+Replace the Dataset folder with your dataset and change the names in `main.py` accordingly.